-- · Winding up of the business; - · Operational risk;
+- Winding up of the business;

+- Operational risk;

 - Credit, counterparty credit and market risk;

 - Business risk; and

 - Losses resulting from defaulting members

-The Company's regulatory capital requirement amounts to \$94.3m and must be maintained in cash or highly liquid financial instruments with minimal market and credit risk.
-This is composed of a base requirement of \$69.8m, together with a 10 per cent minimum reporting threshold of \$7.0m and \$17.5m contribution to the default fund.
+The Company's regulatory capital requirement amounts to \$99,500,000 and must be maintained in cash or highly liquid financial instruments with minimal market and credit risk.
+This is composed of a base requirement of \$73,700,000, together with a 10 per cent minimum reporting threshold of \$7,400,000 and \$18,400,000 contribution to the default fund.
 In addition, the Company's capital resources must be in the form of share capital, retained earnings and reserves, reduced by intangible assets and retained losses.

-The Company has been fully compliant with the capital adequacy regulations since the launch of clearing operations on 22 September 2014.
+The Company has been fully compliant with the capital adequacy regulations during 2015.